 Getting new research programs off the ground is a difficult process, which is why the competitive grants from Pennsylvania's Commonwealth Universal Research Enhancement (CURE) program are so important.
 With CURE funding, Wistar researchers have been able to jump-start new research efforts, allowing them to gather the data necessary to pursue larger grants.
 The CURE program was established in 2001 with funds from the landmark Tobacco Settlement Fund.
 Each year, seventy percent of the annual CURE fund goes to so-called formula grants, based on how much an institution receives in research funding from the National Institutes of Health.
 Competitive grants comprise the rest, and are made based on the strength of a research application.

 At a ceremony on July 18th, 2013, Michael Wolf, Pennsylvania's Secretary of Health, presented nearly $1.5 million in research grants to five Wistar scientists.
-Read more about the event in our press release.

 Below are the innovative new projects that CURE grants will make possible:

 Studies of the human genome suggest that at least half of our genes are responsible for multiple versions of individual protein—called isoforms—each with its own unique role.
 Many of these protein isoforms are directly involved in the ability of cancer cells to thrive.
 The Davuluri laboratory will use this funding to develop new computational tools to untangle vast amounts of complex genetic data in order to identify these isoforms and how they are regulated in both normal and cancerous cells

 • Turning the Immune System against Multiple Myeloma

 Multiple myeloma is a cancer of plasma cells, a type of blood cell that produces antibodies.
 With this funding, the Nefedova laboratory seeks to develop a strategy aimed to improve anti-tumor immune responses by targeting immature myeloid cells of the bone marrow, which contribute to the disease’s progression.